 If you are the parent of a child who became disabled before their 26th birthday, consider making contributions to an ABLE account as you plan to financially support your child.

 Like other accounts created under Section 529 of the tax code, ABLE accounts allow physician families to make contributions to a tax-advantaged savings account for qualifying children.
-Individuals can contribute up to $14,000 per child (in accordance with the annual gift tax exclusion amount), so a married couple could contribute up to $28,000 for one child.
+Individuals can contribute up to $17,000 per child (in accordance with the annual gift tax exclusion amount), so a married couple could contribute up to $34,000 for 2023 per child, per year.

 In addition to their tax advantages, ABLE accounts do not impair your child’s eligibility for certain means-tested federal benefits programs.
 Be careful though: only the first $100,000 of the ABLE account balance is not subject to the $2,000 personal asset limit that determines eligibility for Supplemental Security Income (SSI) benefits.

-Sponsored by each of the states, ABLE accounts are not yet available in all states, and physicians who want the tax-sheltered savings of an ABLE account must enroll in their own state’s ABLE plan.
-To learn more about ABLE accounts, check out the IRS page on Tax Benefits for Individuals with Disabilities or the ABLE National Resource Center.
+Sponsored by individual states, ABLE accounts are not yet available in all states, and physicians who want the tax-sheltered savings of an ABLE account must enroll in their own state’s ABLE plan.
+To learn more about ABLE accounts, visit the ABLE National Resource Center.

 Self-Employed Physicians Can Save Taxes By Hiring Their Kids

-Physicians who own their own a business—including non=medical businesses—including a sole proprietorship, partnership, or working as a contractor to another business can add their children to the payroll in order to shift income out of their own high tax brackets and onto their child’s tax return where the standard deduction can zero out the tax liability.
+Physicians who own their own business—medical or non-medical—including a sole proprietorship, partnership, or working as a contractor to another business, can add their children to the payroll in order to shift income out of their own high tax brackets and onto their child’s tax return where the standard deduction can zero out the tax liability.

-For example, a physician who hires her three children can pay each child up to $6,300 in wages, an amount equal to the standard deduction amount, and that deduction will shelter all of these earnings from taxes.
-So if that physician is in the 39.6% federal income tax rate, the total tax savings can amount to $7484 each year.
+For example, a physician who hires her three children can pay each child up to $13,850 in wages, an amount equal to the standard deduction for 2023, and that deduction will shelter all of these earnings from taxes.
+So if that physician is in the 37% federal income tax bracket, the total tax savings can amount to around $16,000 each year.